 Autumn Greene returns to her hometown after a six-year absence and turns up, uninvited, to her sister Christine’s wedding, the daughter she conceived with her sister’s ex-fiancé in tow.
 Once burned, twice angry, Christine does all she can to make Autumn unwelcome, assuming another wedding disaster.
 A harbinger of truth, Autumn reveals all of Christine’s secrets and brings about a near-nuclear explosion of emotion and confusion among the family and wedding party.
-In the fallout of this strangest of romances, forgiveness emerges as the biggest challenge.

 Autumn is a young woman who has transformed from a love-poem writing teenager with a crush on her high-school English teacher, to a world-weary, single working mom.
 Returning to her hometown brings her face-to-face withher highschool crush, forcing her to open doors to new life possibilities.

 Runner-up for the 2012 Manitoba Reads

 Short-listed for the 2011 Margaret Laurence Award for Fiction

 Short listed for the 2011 Mary Scorer Award for Best Book by a Manitoba Publisher

 Autumn, One Spring is a fascinating glimpse of small town life with all its pathos and humour.
 Grayson has the astounding ability to portray a lively array of characters with a deft and delicate hand.
 Her voice is compelling and confident; a delightful read.